 Changes to the originally agreed contractual conditions of an exposure are possible, in particular with the aim of improving the prospects of repayment and, if possible, avoiding default, foreclosure or the realisation of collateral.
-The group uses qualitative and quantitative factors to determine the existence of a substantial modification of contractual conditions.
+The bank uses qualitative and quantitative factors to determine the existence of a substantial modification of contractual conditions.
 As a quantitative factor, the net present value of cash flows is determined in order to assess the changed conditions of an exposure (net present value test).
-If the change in NPV is more than 10% the results indicate a substantial modification then the original contract is derecognised and a new exposure is recognised at the fair value at the time of modification.
-In case that the NPV test shows a change that is less 10% the results indicate a non-substantial change and the gain or loss from modification is recognised in "Change in loss allowances".
+In the event of a substantial change, the original contract is derecognised and a new exposure is recognised at the fair value at the time of modification.
+In the case of a non-substantial change, the gain or loss is recognised through profit or loss.